 - Current status

-The project seeks to establish a landscape forest governance board at the district level with oversight of land use management and forest protection.
-The partnership adopts a jurisdictional approach which ensures that all stakeholders across the cocoa sector commit to and collaborate on achieving climate-smart cocoa which is tied to Ghana’s Emission Reduction Programme.
-The Forestry Commission and Ghana’s COCOBOD as partners will enable the strengthening and enforcement of the existing regulatory framework to ensure a sustainable cocoa supply chain.
-The 3PRCL is the first pilot of both the Ghana Cocoa and Forests Emission Reduction Programme and will contribute towards early action under the Cocoa and Forests Initiative, launched in London with support from HRH the Prince of Wales earlier this
+The input of Forestry Commission and Ghana’s COCOBOD as partners will strengthen and reinforce the existing regulatory framework to ensure a sustainable cocoa supply chain.
+And as the first pilot of both the Ghana Cocoa and Forests Emission Reduction Programme, 3PRCL will contribute towards early action under the Cocoa and Forests Initiative, launched in London with support from HRH the Prince of Wales in 2017.

 Lead Organisation: Touton S.A.